teusink/Home-Security-by-Pi/README.md

 - Kernel version: 4.9

 Note: there are no indications that newer versions of Debian Stretch cause glitches with this guide.
 But if so, please let me know!

-## Steps to take
-1. Install Pi - [Chapter 1]
-1. Configure Pi - [Chapter 2]
-1. Remove software & games - [Chapter 3]
-1. Update/upgrade Pi and firmware - [Chapter 4]
-1. Install Pi-hole - [Chapter 1]
-1. Install PiVPN - [Chapter 1]
-1. Rest of the configuration - [Chapter 2]
-1. Rest of the hardening - [Chapter 3]
-1. Rest of the maintenance - [Chapter 4]

 # Word of thanks
 A special word of thanks goes to Jacob Salmela with his up-to-date [manual](http://users.telenet.be/MySQLplaylist/pi-hole.pdf) (PDF).
 This guide is inspired on his, although I go a step further in terms of features.
 Nevertheless, his contribution to (not only) this guide is worth my sincere gratitude.
 Thanks!